wild0reZ/ProgettoSiw/README.md

 # Progetto SIW 2018/2019 (Mauro Di Rollo, Leonardo Idone)

+> Individuals and interactions over processes and tools Working software over comprehensive documentation Customer collaboration over contract negotiation Responding to change over following a plan
+That is, while there is value in the items on the right, we value the items on the left more.

+*Agile Manifesto*

+[Link](https://agilemanifesto.org/principles.html) per le 12 regole dello svilluppo *Agile*.

 ## Scadenze
 Il progetto è da consegnare entro il **21 Giugno 2019**.